baldwinjames/baldwinjames/README.md

 ---

-_Most of my recent work is in private repositories, but I'm passionate about advancing practical AI adoption in B2B SaaS._
+_Most of my recent work is in private repositories, but I'm passionate about advancing practical AI adoption in the B2B SaaS space._